jjghali/jjghali/README.md

 ## Hi there 👋
 I'm Josh.
-I work as a DevOps consultant and currently studying in Software Engineering at [ÉTS](https://www.etsmtl.ca/).
-I create small projects in Python in my spare time.
+I work as a DevOps specialist and tinkerer.
+I sometime work on small projects related to DevOps and cloud computing.

 ## Projects I'm currently working on 🔭
-Currently I'm working on release manager which will allow teams to generate a release note for a specific version of their app based on the data coming from a Git repository and a ticket manager.
-I am also working on small projects that may improve delivery and anything DevOps related.

-## Ask me about 💬
-Ask me about how I drink my coffee ☕
+Currently I'm working on a few projects:
+- Revamping my personal with a blog [website](https://joshuaghali.com).
+- Setting a homelab with all the basic apps I need to run some experiments (Proxmox, Kubernetes, Nextcloud, Gitlab, etc)
+- Learning more about Kubernetes and how to deploy applications on it.
+- Following a class for AZ-204 and AZ-400 certification